 Many techniques, including blood tests and risk scoring systems, have been developed to predict a woman's risk of having a heart attack.
-Now it appears that simply checking your pulse first thing in the morning may be sufficient.
-According to a study, resting heart rate — the number of heartbeats per minute while at rest — predicts risk for cardiac events in middle-aged women regardless of physical activity, smoking, and other risk factors.
-The results, which confirm previous findings in men, are based on data from the Women's Health Initiative (WHI).
-They were published online (Feb.
-3, 2009) and in the March 7, 2009, issue of the medical journal BMJ.
+Another even simpler way is to check your pulse first thing in the morning.
+Resting heart rate — the number of heartbeats per minute while at rest — helps predict risk for cardiac events in middle-aged women regardless of physical activity, smoking, and other risk factors.
+Similar findings have been found for resting heart rate in men.

 How to measure resting heart rate

 The best time to measure your resting heart rate is before you get out of bed in the morning.
 To measure it at the wrist, lightly press the index and middle fingers together on the opposite wrist, below the fat pad of the thumb.
 Count the number of beats in 15 seconds, and multiply by four.
 That's your resting heart rate.

 A study published in 2009 examined the relationship between resting heart rate and heart attacks and strokes in 129,135 postmenopausal women.
 The resting heart rate of subjects was measured by taking their pulse at the wrist after they had sat quietly for five minutes.
 Physical activity, depression and anxiety, alcohol and caffeine use, hypertension, smoking, diabetes, and other factors were assessed by questionnaires and rating scales.